AlgoCompSynth/AlgoCompSynth-One/JetPack5/README.md

     cd AlgoCompSynth-One/JetPack5
     ```

-2. Install required Ubuntu packages.
+2. Install required Linux dependencies.
 You will need to authenticate
 via `sudo`.

     ```
-    ./00ubuntu-packages.sh
+    ./00linux-dependencies.sh
     ```

 3. Install `mambaforge`.
 This will ask you where you want to install